-Accounts receivable is reported at realizable value, net of allowances for contractual credits and doubtful accounts, which are recognized in the period the related revenue is recorded.
+Accounts receivable is reported at realizable value, net of allowances for contractual credits and doubtful accounts in the amount of $0.2 million and $0.1 million at December 31, 2021 and December 31, 2020, respectively, which are recognized in the period the related revenue is recorded.
 The Company extends credit to its customers based upon an evaluation of each customer’s financial condition and credit history.
 Evaluations of the financial condition and associated credit risk of customers are performed on an ongoing basis.
-Based on these evaluations, the Company has concluded that its credit risk is minimal (see Note 17).
+Based on these evaluations, the Company has concluded that its credit risk is minimal. (see Note 16).

 Raw materials inventory consists of various materials purchased from suppliers, including normal source plasma, used in the production of the Company’s products.
 Work-in-process and finished goods inventories (see Note 3) reflect the cost of raw materials as well as costs for direct and indirect labor, primarily salaries, wages and benefits for applicable employees, as well as an allocation of overhead costs related to the Boca Facility including utilities, property taxes, general repairs and maintenance, consumable supplies and depreciation.
 The allocation of Boca Facility overhead to inventory is generally based upon the estimated square footage of the Boca Facility that is used in the production of the Company’s products relative to the total square footage of the facility.

 Inventories, including plasma intended for resale and plasma intended for internal use in the Company’s manufacturing, commercialization or research and development activities, are carried at the lower of cost or net realizable value determined by the first-in, first-out method.
 Net realizable value is generally determined based upon the consideration the Company expects to receive when the inventory is sold, less costs to deliver the inventory to the recipient.
 The estimates for net realizable value of inventory are based on contractual terms or upon historical experience and certain other assumptions, and the Company believes that such assumptions are reasonable.
 Inventory is periodically reviewed to ensure that its carrying value does not exceed its net realizable value, and adjustments are recorded to write down such inventory, with a corresponding charge to cost of product revenue, when the carrying value or historical cost exceeds its estimated net realizable value.
-Due to previous uncertainties surrounding certain prior submissions made to the FDA, all costs related to the production of BIVIGAM and ASCENIV prior to their FDA approval dates of May 9, 2019 and April 1, 2019, respectively, have been charged to cost of product revenue in the accompanying consolidated statements of operations during the period the product was produced.
 In addition, costs associated with the production of conformance or engineering lots that would not qualify as immediately available for commercial sale are charged to cost of product revenue and not capitalized into inventory.

 Property and equipment

 Goodwill represents the excess of purchase price over the fair value of net assets acquired by the Company.
-Goodwill at December 31, 2020 and 2019 was $3.5 million, all of which is attributable to the Company’s ADMA BioManufacturing business segment.
-There were no changes to the carrying amount of goodwill during the years ended December 31, 2020 and 2019.
+Goodwill at December 31, 2021 and 2020 was $3.5 million, all of which is attributable to the Company’s ADMA BioManufacturing business segment.
+There were no changes to the carrying amount of goodwill during the years ended December 31, 2021 and 2020.

 Goodwill is not amortized but is assessed for impairment on an annual basis or more frequently if impairment indicators exist.
 The Company has the option to perform a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying amount, including goodwill and other intangible assets.
 If the Company concludes that this is the case, then it must perform a goodwill impairment test by comparing the fair value of the reporting unit to its carrying value.
-An impairment charge is recorded to the extent the reporting unit’s carrying value exceeds its fair value.
-The impairment loss recognized would not exceed the total amount of goodwill allocated to that reporting unit.
-The Company’s impairment analyses as of October 1, 2020 and 2019 did not result in any impairment charges related to goodwill for the years ended December 31, 2020 and 2019.
+An impairment charge is recorded to the extent the reporting unit’s carrying value exceeds its fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
+The Company performs its annual goodwill impairment test as of October 1 of each year.
+The Company’s annual goodwill impairment tests as of October 1, 2021 and 2020 did not result in any impairment charges related to goodwill for the years ended December 31, 2021 and 2020.

 Impairment of long-lived assets

-Revenues for the years ended December 31, 2020 and 2019 are comprised of (i) revenues from the sale of the Company’s immunoglobulin products, BIVIGAM, ASCENIV and Nabi-HB, (ii) product revenues from the sale of human plasma collected by the Company’s Plasma Collection Centers business segment, (iii) contract manufacturing and laboratory services revenue, (iv) revenues from the sale of intermediate by-products; and (v) license and other revenues primarily attributable to the out-licensing of ASCENIV to Biotest in 2012 to market and sell this product in Europe and selected countries in North Africa and the Middle East.
+Revenues for the years ended December 31, 2021 and 2020 are comprised of (i) revenues from the sale of the Company’s immunoglobulin products, BIVIGAM, ASCENIV and Nabi-HB, (ii) product revenues from the sale of human plasma collected by the Company’s Plasma Collection Centers business segment, (iii) contract manufacturing and laboratory services revenue, (iv) revenues from the sale of intermediate by-products; and (v) license and other revenues primarily attributable to the out-licensing of ASCENIV to Biotest in 2012 to market and sell this product in Europe and selected countries in North Africa and the Middle East.
 Biotest has provided the Company with certain services and financial payments in accordance with the related Biotest license agreement and is obligated to pay the Company certain amounts in the future if certain milestones are achieved.
-Deferred revenue is recognized over the term of the Biotest license.
-Deferred revenue is amortized into income for a period of approximately 22 years, the term of the Biotest license agreement.
+Deferred revenue is amortized into income over the term of the Biotest license, representing a period of approximately 22 years.

 Product revenue is recognized when the customer is deemed to have control over the product.
 Control is determined based on when the product is shipped or delivered and title passes to the customer.
 Revenue is recorded in an amount that reflects the consideration the Company expects to receive in exchange.
 Revenue from the sale of the Company’s immunoglobulin products is recognized when the product reaches the customer’s destination, and is recorded net of estimated rebates, price protection arrangements and customer incentives, including prompt pay discounts, wholesaler chargebacks and other wholesaler fees.
 These estimates are based on historical experience and certain other assumptions, and the Company believes that such estimates are reasonable.
 For revenues associated with contract manufacturing and the sale of intermediates, control transfers to the customer and the performance obligation is satisfied when the customer takes possession of the product from the Boca Facility or from a third-party warehouse that is utilized by the Company.